Nikon Z TC-1.4x

 Nikon uses a very similar extra lug on the front mount of its Nikon F teleconverters, for the very same reasons.

 In the past, consumer and intermediate-level F-mount DSLRs were only capable of autofocus with f/5.6 lenses or faster.
 In practice, this means that AF was only possible (or at least reliable), on these cameras, with f/2.8 lenses with a 2x teleconverter, or f/4 lenses with a 1.4x teleconverter.
-Modern DSLRs, especially pro-level ones, removed the f/5.6 lens speed limitation.
+Modern DSLRs, especially pro-level ones, changed the f/5.6 lens speed limitation to f/8.
 However, in all classes of DSLRs, AF is faster and more reliable with faster lenses.

 Pro-level Z cameras are more tolerant of slow lenses, and in fact always stop down a lens to the aperture chosen by the photographer, or up to f/5.6 (whichever is faster) to meter and autofocus.